 Booneville is a very small city located in the state of Arkansas.
 With a population of 3,888 people and two constituent neighborhoods, Booneville is the 82nd largest community in Arkansas.

-Unlike some cities, Booneville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Booneville are a mix of both white- and blue-collar jobs.
+Booneville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Booneville is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Booneville who work in maintenance occupations (10.04%), office and administrative support (9.82%), and sales jobs (8.54%).

 Booneville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Booneville, just 11.20% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.